 Many home and fashion brands have integrated AR technologies to promote their products.
 IKEA, for example, allows users to test its product in real-time using realistically looking and true-to-scale 3D products.
 AR platform Spark AR Studio can help you create a similar immersive experience in your shop without hacking a single code.

 15. Engage audiences on various channels

-86% of shoppers hop across two channels.
-This means that businesses can no longer rely on single-channel engagements.
+According to eCommerce trend predictions, omnichannel will once again be one of the biggest trends in 2024.
 Omnichannel essentially unites all engagement efforts under one strategy to provide a seamless customer experience.
 So, whether it’s on social media, their website, or offline stores, marketers don’t risk alienating potential customers and losing conversions.

 One brand that has mastered the omnichannel experience is Disney.
-It engages customers on its mobile app, website, and Magicbands so that they can conveniently book tickets and hotels without standing in a queue.
-Using customer data can help you understand your audience more and create better experiences for them.
+It engages customers on its mobile app, website, and MagicBands so that they can conveniently book tickets and hotels without standing in a queue.

 16. List your product in marketplaces

 Listing your products in online marketplaces can increase your traffic and customer engagement, diversify your online channels, and boost your digital presence.
 Take advantage by driving visitors to your website and offering limited edition items or product promos there instead.
 You can even convert your website to a marketplace format or launch your own marketplace altogether, like Best Buy Canada.

 Adding to the previous strategy, think bigger by keeping it local.
 It’s natural to think about global marketplaces like Amazon and eBay when selling a product.
 But venturing into other country’s local marketplaces can expand your audience reach and stave off the competition.